CraigWoodcock/GitLab-CICD-Pipelines-and-DevOps/Gatsby-Website-Project/Gatsby-Website-Manual-Deployment/README.md

-# Creating a Static Website with Gatsby and Gitlab CI
+# Creating a Static Website with Gatsby and Gitlab CI Manually

 ## Creating the Gatsby Website